Quasiperiodic solutions of the generalized SQG equation: Strategy of the proof and the structure of the monograph

-Therefore, the formal sequence of $i_n$ in \eqref{newton_intro} does not seem to be closed, since $i_{n+1}$ must be less regular than $i_n$ at each iteration.
-Hence, the crude iteration procedure in \eqref{newton_intro} needs to be replaced by the Nash-Moser scheme, projecting each approximate solution $i_n$ into a finite dimensional space so that $i_n$ remains in $C^\infty(\mathbb{T}^{\nu+1})$ for each $n\ge0$. \paragraph{Internal parameter.} We have observed above that the condition on the frequency vector in \eqref{first_menikov_intro1} is one of the necessary conditions to perform the iteration \eqref{newton_intro}.
+We have observed above that the condition on the frequency vector in \eqref{first_menikov_intro1} is one of the necessary conditions to perform the iteration \eqref{newton_intro}.
 Then a very natural question is how to check whether the linear frequency $\overline{\omega}$ satisfies such a condition.
 In general (for fixed $\gamma,\tau>0$), it is very hard to determine whether a given vector $\omega\in\mathbb{R}^\nu$ satisfies even a more relaxed condition (so-called Diophantine condition):

 However, it is well-known that given an open set $\Omega\subset \mathbb{R}^\nu$, "almost all" $\omega\in\Omega$ satisfy \eqref{diophaintime_intro}, more precisely, such non-resonance frequency vectors take asymptotically full measure in $\Omega$ as $\gamma\to 0$.
 Indeed, the KAM theory does not tell us exactly which frequency vector can possess a quasiperiodic solution, but rather it tells us that the set of frequency vectors that possess a quasiperiodic solution has non-zero measure in a given set of frequencies.
 This is why we need parameter-dependent equations to perform the KAM theory; if our equation depends on a parameter, and the parameter can "properly"modulate the linear frequency $\overline{\omega}$, then for almost all parameter values, we might expect to invert the operator $L$.
 The gSQG equation \eqref{gSQG_1} certainly involves a parameter $\alpha\in (0,2)$, therefore one might be tempted to use $\alpha$ to modulate the linear frequency by looking at $\overline{\omega}$ in \eqref{linear_fre_intro2} and \eqref{intro_linear_rfs1} as a function of $\alpha$, that is, $\overline{\omega}=\overline{\omega}(\alpha)$.
 This attempt would enable us to obtain quasiperiodic solutions for "almost every" $\alpha$ (without knowing precisely which $\alpha$ satisfies the condition), while such a result cannot be, in principle, obtained for \emph{every} $\alpha$.
 For this reason, we follow the strategy in \cite{Baldi-Berti-Montalto:KAM-quasilinear-kdv,Baldi-Berti-Montalto:KAM-quasilinear-mkdv,Feola-Giuliani:quasiperiodic-water-waves} and derive a weak Birkhoff normal form of the Hamiltonian $\mathcal{H}$, from which we can see a modulation effect of the linear frequency by the amplitude.
 In this regard, a bit more precise explanation will follow.